nataliadominguez99/Ironhack-Payments-Cohort-Analysis/README.md

-# 📊 Vehicle Sales Data Analysis
+# 📊 Ironhack Payments Cohort Analysis

-Exploring sales transactions of classic and specialty vehicles to uncover trends in customer behavior, product performance, and geographical sales distribution.
+This project analyzes the behavior of users and financial metrics of **Ironhack Payments’ cash advance service** through a **cohort analysis**.
+The objective is to understand how service usage, incidents, and revenue evolve over time for different user cohorts.

 ---